-- Some people with chronic or persistent pain that is usually controlled by medicine can have breakthrough pain.
+- Some people with chronic or persistent pain that is usually controlled by medication can have breakthrough pain.
 This occurs when moderate to severe pain "breaks through" or is felt for a short time.
 It may be related to movement or happen at the end of the dosing interval.
-If you experience this pain, use a short-acting medicine prescribed by your doctor.
+If you experience this pain, use a short-acting medication prescribed by your doctor.
 Don't wait for the pain to get worse.
 If you do, it may be harder to control.

 American Cancer Society http://www.cancer.org

 BC Cancer Agency http://www.bccancer.bc.ca

 Buchanan A, Davies A. Breakthrough cancer pain: the current situation.
 Int J Palliat Nurs.
 2014;20(1):6-8.

 Cancer pain.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated November 27, 2013.
 Accessed February 5, 2014.

 Caring for the patient with cancer at home.
 American Cancer Society website.
 Available at: http://www.cancer.org/treatment/treatmentsandsideeffects/physicalsideeffects/dealingwithsymptomsathome/caring-for-the-patient-with-cancer-at-home-pain.
 Updated November 5, 2013.
 Accessed February 5, 2014.

 Chemotherapy and you.
 National Cancer Institute website.
 Available at: http://www.cancer.gov/cancertopics/coping/chemotherapy-and-you.pdf.
 Updated June 2011.
 Accessed February 5, 2014.